Saint-Gilles, Quebec

-Name
+The municipality has the largest surface area in Lotbinière Regional County Municipality, with a surface area of around 177.43 km2 and a population density of around 16.4 inhabitants/km2.

-Saint-Gilles is named after the seigneurie of Saint-Gilles, of which it was part.
+Saint-Gilles is named after the seigneurie of Saint-Gilles of which it was part.
 It was granted in 1738 to Gilles Rageot de Beaurivage (1689-1754), an important merchant from Quebec.